 Keynote speaker for conventions, conferences, and colleges

 Sam Davidson is a keynote speaker at conferences, conventions, and colleges about how anyone can take an idea and turn it into reality.
 His messages focus on entrepreneurship, leadership, service, innovation and how you can have a better impact through each.

 As a social entrepreneur, consultant, father, and author, Sam knows the unique challenges faced by anyone trying to chase down a dream and live a meaningful life.
-His talks are funny, uplifting, full of energy, and always long on application so attendees can take what he says and use it in their own personal and professional lives.
+His talks are funny, uplifting, full of energy, and focused on actionable steps so attendees can take what he says and use it in their own personal and professional lives.

-Above all, his messages are always uniquely tailored to the audience and the event so that listeners get a speech that is perfect for who they are and where they are in life, making sure they talk about Sam Davidson, long after he finishes speaking.
+Above all, Sam's messages are always uniquely tailored to the audience and the event so that listeners get a speech that is fresh and perfect for who they are and where they are in life, making sure they talk about what they heard, long after he finishes speaking.

 For more videos of Sam Davidson, click here.